Renting Out Your House Guide | Letting Agents, Insurance & Laws

 The most common and effective way is through online portals such as Zoopla & Right Move.

 Thousands of potential tenants use these sites to search for rental properties.
-Once a tenant likes a bunch of properties they like, they’ll contact the property manager to get more information and/or arrange a viewing.
+Once a tenant likes a bunch of properties they like, they’ll contact the letting agent to get more information and/or arrange a viewing.

-Either the property manager, or the property owner will conduct the viewing.
-Usually if you’re opting for an online property manager, getting the manager to conduct the viewings will incur an additional fee.
+Either the letting agent, or the property owner will conduct the viewing.
+Usually if you’re opting for an online letting agent, getting the manager to conduct the viewings will incur an additional fee.

-Look at current listings property managers have featured on the portals already.
+When renting out your house, look at current listings letting agents have featured on the portals already.
 Keep a look at for those that have good quality pictures and include a good amount of detail of the advertised properties.
-These property managers are likely to fill properties quicker and may work best for you in terms of finding tenants.
+These letting agent are likely to fill properties quicker and may work best for you in terms of finding tenants.

-The biggest stress to landlords is bad tenants; those that do not pay rent on time, damage your property and the most worrying of all, those that do not leave.
+The biggest stress to landlords when renting out their house is bad tenants; those that do not pay rent on time, damage your property and the most worrying of all, those that do not leave.

 Every landlord wants tenants that